Docs

 Map

-The map widget displays subject locations which are colored in their highest event status as well as measurements in which you are able to select a color scheme for visualization purposes.
+The map widget displays subject locations colored by their highest event status, as well as measurements with a selectable color scheme for visualization.

 Status badge